 It'll depend a lot on whether or not they like what they see, but if you've never done any work for anyone else, they may wonder why that is.

 If you fast-forward a few years, you have the chance to join the top illustrators who make as much as $80,000 per year.
 That'd be nice, but it's still an unlikely mark to hit.
 Even less likely is that uber-rich level where you'll find people like Jack Kirby and Scott "I created Dilbert" Adams.

-Top illustrators may make as much as 80k a year (or even more, if they get uber-lucky), but don't count on ever hitting that mark in your lifetime.
-It isn't likely.
-You may be working for a company, which would mean steadier pay, but the money will be steadily low.
-If you are giving it a shot as an independent artist, you are really rolling the dice.
+Whether working for a company or giving it a shot as an independent artist, you're really rolling the dice.
 You could hit the jackpot with a successful series of books or you could find yourself on food stamps.

 Whatever you do, don't get your heart set on doing just one thing.
 Branch out and shop your talents around—eventually people will start buying.